ornata/csc435/a3/README.txt

 Jessica Paquette
 Nicolas Guillemot

-The supplied FullTest.cs is our test case for catching errors.
+The supplied FullTest.cb is our test case for catching errors.